Murder, Inc.

-Murder, Inc. (Murder, Incorporated) was an organized crime group, active from 1929 to 1941, that acted as the enforcement arm of the National Crime Syndicate – a closely connected criminal organization that included the Italian-American Mafia, the Jewish Mob, and other criminal organizations in New York City and elsewhere.
-Murder, Inc. was composed of Jewish and Italian-American gangsters, and members were mainly recruited from poor and working-class Jewish and Italian neighborhoods in Manhattan (primarily the Lower East Side) and Brooklyn (primarily the neighborhoods of Brownsville, East New York, and Ocean Hill).
-It was initially headed by Louis "Lepke" Buchalter and later by Albert "The Mad Hatter" Anastasia.
+Murder, Inc. (Murder, Incorporated) was an organized crime group active from 1929 to 1941 that acted as the enforcement arm of the National Crime Syndicate – a closely connected criminal organization that included Italian-American Mafia, the Jewish Mob, and other criminal organizations in New York City and elsewhere.
+Murder, Inc. was composed of Jewish and Italian-American gangsters, and members were mainly recruited from poor and working-class Jewish and Italian neighborhoods in Manhattan and Brooklyn.
+It was initially headed by Louis "Lepke" Buchalter and later by Albert "Mad Hatter" Anastasia.

-Murder, Inc. was believed to be responsible for between 400 and 1,000 contract killings, until the group was exposed in 1941 by former group member Abe "Kid Twist" Reles.
+Murder, Inc. was believed to be responsible for between 400 and 1,000 contract killings, until the group was exposed in 1941 by former member Abe "Kid Twist" Reles.
 In the trials that followed, many members were convicted and executed, and Abe Reles himself died after suspiciously falling from a window.
 Thomas E. Dewey first came to prominence as a prosecutor of Murder, Inc. and other organized crime cases, before being elected to become the 47th governor of New York.

 Origins

 The Bugs and Meyer Mob was the predecessor to Murder, Incorporated.
-The gang was founded by New York Jewish American mobsters Meyer Lansky and Benjamin "Bugsy" Siegel in the early 1920s.
-After the Castellammarese War and following the assassination of U.S. Mafia boss Salvatore Maranzano and other so-called “Mustache Petes” who had been reluctant to cooperate with non-Sicilian gangsters, the Sicilian mafioso Charles "Lucky" Luciano created the Commission and began to closely cooperate with his friend Lansky and the Jewish Mob in general, establishing a multi-ethnic (though largely Italian and Jewish) alliance that would eventually be deemed the “National Crime Syndicate”.
+The gang was founded by New York Jewish mobsters Meyer Lansky and Bugsy Siegel in the early 1920s.
+Sicilian mafioso Charles "Lucky" Luciano created The Commission and began to closely cooperate with his friend Lansky and the Jewish Mob in general, establishing a multi-ethnic alliance that eventually was deemed the "National Crime Syndicate".
 Soon after, Siegel and Lansky disbanded the Bugs and Meyer gang and helped form Murder, Incorporated.